YaleDHLab/dhlab-site/_events/2023-03-30-klein-visualization-talk.md

 ---
-title: "The Line Graph and the Slave Shp: Rethinking the Origins of Data Viz"
+title: "The Line Graph and the Slave Ship: Rethinking the Origins of Data Viz"
 date: 2023-03-30
 time: 3-4 p.m.
 EDT
 location: Franke Family Digital Humanities Lab